Women in Midlife: Finally the Woman I Could Have Been

 “I should be handling this better.”

-In other words, many of them are women navigating high-functioning anxiety in women.
+In other words, many of them are women navigating high-functioning anxiety.

 Despite having an objectively meaningful life, there’s still this internal narrative in every woman’s ear that whispers: you are not enough.